stephenjukes/Kata/README.md

-# Elemental Words
+## Elemental Words

-This solution has been created in such a way that the code in the `ElementalWords.cs` file can be copied and pasted directly into the kata found <a href="https://www.codewars.com/kata/56fa9cd6da8ca623f9001233/train/csharp" target="_blank">here</a>
+This solution has been created in such a way that the code in the [ElementalWords.cs](https://github.com/stephenjukes/Kata/blob/main/ElementalWords/ElementalWords.cs) file can be copied and pasted directly into the [kata](href="https://www.codewars.com/kata/56fa9cd6da8ca623f9001233/train/csharp).

 The top 1,000 English words have been used to demsonstrate the output of the `ElementalForms` method by logging to the console, (though only a little over a quarter can be formed using element symbols).